NikoGardziella/fillit/README.md

-# fillit Grade: 100/100
+# fillit

 Hive group project after get_next_line.
+Grade: 100/100.

 Executable must take only one parameter, a file which contains a list of Tetriminos to assemble.
 This file has a very specific format : every Tetrimino must exactly fit in a